Diocese of Eastern Newfoundland and Labrador

 The Anglican Diocese of Eastern Newfoundland and Labrador is one of seven dioceses of the Ecclesiastical Province of Canada in the Anglican Church of Canada.
 As of 2012 the diocese had 50,000 members in 81 congregations organised in 35 parishes.
 The most widely spread parish has thirteen congregations.

 History

 In 1976 the Diocese of Newfoundland was reorganised and three autonomous dioceses were created: Eastern Newfoundland and Labrador, Central Newfoundland, and Western Newfoundland.

+As of 2019, this Diocese allows clergy to officiate at same-sex marriages.